gered/gwen-dotnet/README.md

 This is a fork of the original [gwen-dotnet](https://code.google.com/p/gwen-dotnet/) project which has been slightly modified to remove OS dependancies (specifically, usage of various Windows APIs) to simplify using Gwen with Xamarin.Android and Xamarin.iOS.
+The core library of GwenCS has been changed to build as a Portable Class Library.

-Ultimately, this means that things such as the file save/open dialog support are not implemented and those methods instead simply do nothing.
-As well, the cursor support (changing the cursor to, for example, a resize icon when the mouse is positioned at the edge of a resizable control) has also been stubbed out and will not work.
+The most significant change in this fork is the removal of all the specific renderer implementations.
+This fork is *primarily* developed for my own use with [my own code]() who's renderer probably wouldn't benefit anyone else.
+However, it probably wouldn't be too much work to convert Gwen.Renderer.OpenTK to work with this fork and Android/iOS.

-As well, the dependancy on System.Drawing has been removed with equivalent structs to Color, Rectangle, etc being re-implemented with very light-weight equivalents.
+Other significant changes include the removal of any platform-specific code that was present in GwenCS.
+This includes things such as the file save/open dialog support, cursor changing, and the System.Drawing dependancy.
+Very light-weight equivalents to Color, Rectangle, etc. have been added to fill in the gaps.

 ## TODO